 I don’t think anyone has a clear picture of the Boeing 737 Max situation, and that’s a real problem.
 By now Boeing should.
 We all should.
 And we don’t.
 We don’t know what caused two jetliners to crash or if the problem has actually been solved or not.
 This has morphed from PR disaster to leadership crisis, and that means Mullenberg had to go.
 Boeing’s board is an odd group, but I do think the directors made the right call.

 Private equity firm 3G Capital’s strategy of buying consumer brands and cutting costs to drive growth seemed to make sense … until it didn’t.
 As CEO of Kraft Heinz, 3G partner Hees let a disastrous 2018 bleed into 2019, announcing a $15.4 billion write-down of Oscar Mayer and Kraft brands, a $12.6 billion loss and an SEC investigation.
 He also slashed dividends in the wake of changing consumer tastes the now-gutted company is in no position to address.
 KHC lost a third of its value and gave Hees the heave-ho.
 Finally.

 No. 1: Heather Bresch, CEO, Mylan

 When Mylan and Upjohn merge in 2020 Bresch will step down, putting an end to an eight-year reign that included a tax inversion move to the Netherlands, driving legislation to create an effective EpiPen monopoly, then jacking up prices and gouging customers.
-Bresch made a fortune while Mylan’s stock lost three quarters of its value over the past 5 years.
+Bresch made a fortune while Mylan’s stock lost three quarters of its value over the past 5 years and consumers got royally screwed.
 The shrewd executive certainly knew how to play the system.

 Until next year …